 Your camera will be exposed to the elements 24 hours a day so it should be protected by IP-67 enclosure

-Most enclosures are described in their sales literature as being waterproof but our experience is that many aren’t.
+Most enclosures are described in their sales literature as being waterproof to some degree but our experience is that more than a few aren’t.
 One reason is that CCTV enclosures are rarely designed to be pointed upwards.
-What we find is that overhangs and run-offs designed to direct water away from seals will do exactly the opposite when the camera is pointed at extreme angles.
+Overhangs and run-offs designed to direct water away from seals can do exactly the opposite when the camera is pointed at extreme angles.

 It is well worth paying a little extra for a good quality camera enclosure, and in particular look out for the following: